to observe the 7th day Sabbath of God, or the 1st day 'Lord's Day' of the churches

 These are the days of voices in the thunder, booming from the realm beyond our hearing.
 While you may suppose that Sunday, the first day substitute, is a matter of no great importance, because after all, God knows your faithful heart.
 He knows you're a good person, with only the best of intentions, and He knows how hard it is for a puny human to sail against the wind.
 He surely understands that it can be either or other, one day as good as another, what difference could it possibly make.
 Or you may suppose that there is justification in the 'Lord's Day' by reasoning that since almost all Christian denominations observe it, it couldn't possibly be contrary to God's perfect will.
 But if you suppose these things, then you surely are trusting your very

-Getting back on point, the Sabbath stands out as having been established from the dawn of creation (see Genesis 2:1-3).
+The Sabbath stands out as having been established from the dawn of creation (see Genesis 2:1-3).
 It was established long before the time of Moses and the Ten Commandments.
 Yahweh established the Sabbath for all mankind, setting this day apart from all other days, only including it into the law for the Hebrews, a people he was setting apart from all other peoples, because they were a chosen, special possession.
 Thus, it was included in the teachings of the Torah and the Mosaic covenant.
-Otherwise, it would have been lost forever.
-This however, did not alter the fact that the Sabbath was for all mankind, which is seen in the fact that it states the blessings aren't strictly for the Hebrews, but also for any foreigners, sojourners, and even beasts of burden, and according to Isaiah, the blessings of God even extend, to all the nations, if they do not defile His Sabbath.
+Otherwise, it might have been lost forever, given that the Jewish people have been the keepers, preserving the holy Scriptures for the benefit of all.
+This, however, did not alter the fact that the Sabbath was for all mankind, which is seen in the fact that it states the blessings aren't strictly for the Hebrews, but also for any foreigners, sojourners, and even beasts of burden, and according to Isaiah, the blessings of God even extend, to all the nations, if they do not defile His Sabbath.

-We are instructed to follow in the steps of Yeshua, who always observed the Sabbath, not to follow in the footsteps of the so-called apostle Paul or other false teachers.
+We are instructed to follow in the steps of Yeshua, who always observed the Sabbath, not to follow in the footsteps of the so-called apostle Paul or other false teachers of Christendom who teach otherwise.
 If God Almighty sanctified the seventh day Sabbath, by what authority do the leaders of Christendom declare His sanctification invalid, and no longer binding?
 Yet the Christian leaders have allowed themselves to be led down the wrong path by Paul, whom they call the 'greatest of the apostles'.
 They call him a genius, but we wouldn't go that far.
-Yeshua clearly indicates the Torah and the prophets will not be destroyed or made obsolete, not until every word, down to the punctuation marks -- "all" has been fulfilled, and that can't happen until Messiah returns in glory.
+Yeshua clearly indicates the Torah and the prophets will not be destroyed or made obsolete, not until every word, down to the punctuation marks -- "ALL" has been fulfilled, and that can't happen until Messiah returns in glory.

 Consider the words of the seven passages of scripture above, as they all relate to the study at hand.
 Consider too, that these are the days of voices in the thunder.
 Days of revelation booming down from the majestic glory with breaking news for the people of this abominable age.
 Listen up, sleepy heads, while you still have time.